Dr. Gerard Yun

 Contact InformationEmail: email@example.com

 Office Location: A216

-Dr. Gerard Yun, conductor, composer, and global music specialist is deeply trained as an ensemble conductor (choirs, orchestra, and opera) in The Western Classical tradition.
-As a choral/orchestral/opera conductor he held professional posts with the Rochester Philharmonic Orchestra, the Colorado Youth Symphony Orchestras, the Orchestra and Chorus of Southern Utah, the San Jose Civic Light Opera, and The Colorado Lyric Theatre.
-He was one of several conductors invited to study with conductors of the Rimsky-Korsakov Conservatoire in St. Petersburg, Russia just after the fall of the Soviet Union.
+Conductor, composer, global music performer and scholar, Dr. Gerard Yun trained as a conductor (choirs, orchestra, and opera) in The Western Classical tradition.
+As a choral/orchestral/opera conductor he held professional posts with the Rochester Philharmonic Orchestra, the Colorado Youth Symphony Orchestras, the San Jose Civic Light Opera, and The Colorado Lyric Theatre.
+Throughout his career in the U.S. he also led high level community-based ensembles such as the Sacramento Master Singers and The Chorus and Orchestra of Southern Utah.
+He was one of several Western conductors invited to study with conductors of the Rimsky-Korsakov Conservatoire in St. Petersburg, Russia just after the fall of the Soviet Union.

 His academic career has been shaped by interests in music education, choral singing, and the intersections of music as a global phenomenon.
 Although originally taken up as "hobbies of distraction" his work with instruments such as the Australian Didgeridoo and the Lakota Flute eventually became part of his professional portfolio.
 This is especially true of his work in Tuvan and Tibetan Overtone Singing and the Japanese Zen Buddhist Shakuhachi.